elementary-Inc/blog/_posts/2021/2021-05-20-appcenter-dashboard-sprint.md

   - devs
 ---

 Last year we ran a crowdfunding campaign for an ambitious project called "AppCenter for Everyone."
 The goal of this project was to move our pay-what-you-want app store from being Debian package based and largely locked in to elementary OS to being based on Flatpak and available for use on any modern Linux-based desktop.
 Though we successfully met and exceeded our funding goal, we had to postpone the in-person sprint due to the COVID-19 pandemic.
 Over a year later—and with the availability of the vaccine—we decided to split this work up into multiple sprints, starting with one focused on the publishing workflow.
-Last week I flew out to Denver, Colorado to work with Blake Kostner and Cassidy James, and I'm excited to share with you what we achieved.
+This month, I flew out to Denver, Colorado to work with Blake Kostner and Cassidy James, and I'm excited to share with you what we achieved.

 <div style="margin: 3em auto;">
 {% assign post = site.posts | where:"slug", "appcenter-for-everyone" | first %}